sitkevij/hex/README.md

 # hex
 Futuristic take on hexdump.

-`hex` takes a file as input and outputs a hexadecimal view to stdout.
+`hex` takes a file as input and outputs a hexadecimal colorized view to stdout.

 ```
 $ hex -c12 tests/files/alphanumeric.txt